gnkitchen11/01_Hello_World/README.md

 I have learned that what we say and do is colored by who we are.

-For example, when I first started learning about the science of Quality as taught by W. Edwards Deming, I often encountered some ideas that I knew I wasn't getting his point.
+For example, when I first started learning about the science of Quality as taught by W. Edwards Deming, I often encountered some new ideas and I knew I wasn't getting his point.
 So, I started to learn a little about W. Edwards Deming.

 I learned that he had a Ph.D. in theoretical physics and studied physics during a time when quantum mechanics was just being born.
-I realized that this perspective was very important so I started to study the point-of-view of quantum mechanics.
+I realized that the quantum mechanics perspective was very important to understanding Dr. Deming so I started to study the point-of-view of quantum mechanics.

 As I learned a little, I started to see more clearly the points Dr. Deming was trying to make.